We act before, during and after disasters strike, often providing assistance in some of the world’s most hostile environments.

 Whether natural or man-made, children are the most vulnerable when a disaster strikes.
 More than half of the people who are affected by disasters are children.
 It is our calling to protect the well-being of children affected by disasters.

 DM2020 (Disaster Management 2020) is our child-focused disaster management strategy, designed to meet the needs of the world’s most vulnerable children.

 Our areas of focus in disaster management include:

 Our teams monitor signals and indicators of both natural and man-made threats.
 This information warns of emerging events, such as typhoons, flooding, the precursors of famine and stirrings of conflict, so we can anticipate and reduce the impact of a humanitarian emergency.

 DISASTER RISK REDUCTION

-Through proper training and planning, World Vision can help minimise the loss to children and families when a disaster strikes.
+Through proper training and planning, we can help minimise the loss to children and families when a disaster strikes.